 12. Khao Nom Kok (Coconut Cream Cakes)

 It is time to talk more about Laos’s sweet treats, and my first suggestion here is Khao Nom Kok.
-This treat existed in Lao from ancient times, or to be more specific, its motherland is the former capital of Lao, Luang Prabang.
+This treat has existed in Lao since ancient times.
+Its motherland is the former capital of Lao, Luang Prabang.

 As you can see in the illustration, these Khao Nom Kok cakes are not regular sponge cakes; the only common thing is they are also a kind of sweet treat made of sweetened batter.
 In Lao, this treat is considered a snack, so they eat Khao Nom Kok almost any time of the day.